nolan-h-hamilton/ROCCO/README.md

 #### Quick Start Demo
 For a quick intro, refer to the Jupyter notebook: [demo.ipynb](https://github.com/nolan-h-hamilton/ROCCO/blob/main/demo/demo.ipynb).

 This demonstration offers an interactive overview of the ROCCO pipeline that can be executed by running the commands in each cell.
-Output from a previous session is included if you do not wish to run the pipeline yourself.
+Output from a previous session is included if you do not wish to run the steps yourself.
 ## Documentation
 API Reference: https://nolan-h-hamilton.github.io/ROCCO/index.html
 ## Citation